martynasp/jsongram/README.md

     add_jsonified_attr :test, -> { base_obj.some_method }

-it will call lamba/proc in context of base_obj, instance passed to initializer. json will get such attribute: {test: 'outcome of { base_obj.some_method }'}
+it will call lambda/proc in context of base_obj, instance passed to initializer. json will get such attribute: {test: 'outcome of { base_obj.some_method }'}

-Refer specs for other usages
+Refer to specs for other usages

 TODO
 ====